 Does that mean that the best introduction involves a shocking citation or anecdote, accompanied by intelligent personal questions?
 Maybe, but not necessarily.
 That may be like offering a rich chocolate cake, and although this may be a surprise for some, not everyone likes that!
 The best introduction, informs your particular audience exactly what the article is about whilst involving them and thus motivating them to continue reading.

-Make the best impression with clear, correct, polished English or translating and interpreting from an accredited professional.
-Contact Laurence Stevens for a quote or for more information.
+Contact Laurence Stevens for a quote or more information.